Almost Envy-Free Allocations with Connected Bundles: Preliminaries

 In the instance 2--1--3--1 for two agents, the allocation (2--1, 3--1) is EF1, since the left agent's envy can be eliminated by removing the item of value 3 from the right-hand bundle.
 However, the allocation (2, 1--3--1) fails to be EF1 according to our definition, since eliminating either outer good of the right bundle does not prevent envy. \footnote{This example shows that our definition is strictly stronger than the standard definition of EF1 without connectivity constraints.
 In the instance 2--1--3--1, considered without connectivity constraints, the allocation (2, 1--3--1) does satisfy EF1 since in the standard setting we are allowed to remove the middle item (with value 3) of the right bundle.}

-\begin{definition} A graph $G$ \emph{guarantees EF1} (for a specific number of agents $n$) if for all possible monotonic valuations for $n$ agents, there exists some connected allocation that is EF1.
-A graph $G$ guarantees EF1 for $n$ agents and a restricted class of valuations if for all allowed valuations, a connected EF1 allocation exists. \end{definition}
+\begin{definition} A graph $G$ \emph{guarantees EF1} for $n$ agents if, for all possible monotonic valuations for $n$ agents, there exists some connected allocation that is EF1.
+A graph $G$ guarantees EF1 for $n$ agents and a restricted class of valuations if, for all allowed valuations, a connected EF1 allocation exists. \end{definition}

 For reasoning about EF1 allocations, let us introduce a few shorthands.
 Given an allocation $A$ we will say that $i\in N$ \emph{does not envy $j\in N$ up to $v$} if $u_i(A(i)) \ge u_i(A(j)\setminus \{v\})$.
 The \emph{up-to-one valuation} $u^-_i: \calC(V) \rightarrow \bbR$ of agent $i\in N$ is defined, for every $I \in \calC(V)$, as